2lambda123/HP_Device_and_Bios-Hacking/README.md

 #### WSON Bios Chip

-* Winbond 25Q256JVEN 2111 6048 CZ900 - Tested my new microscope usb, not perfect photos but it was the first time I used it :P
+* 870 G3 chip is a Winbond 25Q256JVEN 2111 6048 CZ900
+* Tested my new microscope usb, not perfect photos but it was the first time I used it :P

 ![Screenshot](.870.g3/20220131133624067.jpg)
 ![Screenshot](.870.g3/20220131133352413.jpg)
 ![Screenshot](.870.g3/chip4.jpg)